 Against all assumptions, our results show that there is no strong correlation between log parsing accuracy and anomaly detection accuracy, regardless of the metric used for measuring log parsing accuracy.
 In other words, accurate log parsing results do not necessarily increase anomaly detection accuracy.
-To better understand the phenomenon at play, we investigated another property of log parsing, \emph{distinguishability}, a concept proposed by \citet{shin2021theoretical}) that was theoretically shown to relate to anomaly detection accuracy.
-Our empirical results confirm that distinguishability in log parsing results is the property that really matters as far as anomaly detection accuracy is concerned and that it should be the key target of log parsing.
+To better understand the phenomenon at play, we investigated another property of log parsing, \emph{distinguishability}, a concept proposed by \citet{shin2021theoretical} that was theoretically shown to relate to anomaly detection accuracy.
+Our empirical results confirm that, as far as anomaly detection is concerned, distinguishability in log parsing results is the property that really matters and should be the key target of log parsing.

-In summary, the main contributions of this paper are: \begin{itemize} \item the systematic and comprehensive evaluation of the impact of log parsing on anomaly detection; \item the investigation of the impact of the distinguishability of log parsing results on anomaly detection; \item a discussion of the practical implications for the application of log parsing in the context of anomaly detection. \end{itemize}
+In summary, the main contributions of this paper are: \begin{itemize} \item the systematic and comprehensive evaluation of the impact of log parsing on anomaly detection; \item the investigation of the impact of the distinguishability of log parsing results on anomaly detection. \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:background} provides basic information used throughout the paper, including the definitions of logs, messages, and templates, as well as an overview of log parsing and anomaly detection.
 Section~\ref{sec:motivation} motivates our study and introduces the research questions.
 Section~\ref{sec:expr-design} describes the experimental design, including the log datasets, log parsing techniques, and anomaly detection techniques used in the experiments.
 Section~\ref{sec:results} presents the experimental results.
-Section~\ref{sec:implications} discusses the practical implications derived from the results.
+Section~\ref{sec:implications} discusses the practical implications, derived from the results, for the application of log parsing in the context of anomaly detection.
+Section~\ref{sec:related-work} surveys the related work.
 Section~\ref{sec:conclusion-future-work} concludes the paper and provides directions for future work.